slamballais/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, my name is Sander Lamballais.
-I am a postdoc in the field of Neurogenetics; I develop methods to study genetics, and I apply those methods to the genetics of the brain.
-My goal in academia is to elucidate the determinants of ourselves, to understand why we are who we are.
-My work primarily focuses on high-dimensional questions, meaning that I try to consider all information at once.
-I develop methods that consider interactions between genetic signals, and how they affect the brain at a microscopic and macroscopic level, both in structure and function.

-I am the lead developer of [QDECR](https://qdecr.com), an R package to perform vertex-wise analyses.
-I was the lead PhD on the ORACLE Study (2017-2020), a substudy within the population-based Generation R cohort.
-The ORACLE Study included over 2,000 participants, who participated in neuroimaging, cognitive testing and a myriad of other measures.
-I co-designed and conducted the study, including assembling and training a team of over 20 students, writing all protocols and ensuring that the study would run smoothly after I left in 2019.
+* Hi, my name is Sander Lamballais.

+My current work:
+* Genetic methodology: Developing methods related to polygenic burden, pleiotropy, and cell-free DNA.
+* Neurogenetics: Applying my and other methods to understand brain development and deterioration.
+* Psychiatric genetics: Applying my and other methods to understand the role of genetics in psychiatric disorders.
+* I teach Research Design (2022 onwards) and Biological Statistics (2023) in the [Genomics in Society MSc program](https://www.eur.nl/en/research-master/genomics-society).

+Highlights from my previous work:
+* I am the lead developer of [QDECR](https://qdecr.com), an R package to perform vertex-wise analyses.
+* I co-designed and conducted [the ORACLE Study](doi.org/10.1007/s10654-020-00696-3), a cohort of 2,000 individuals with neuroimaging, cognitive testing, and more.
+I trained and led a team of over 20 BSc, MSc, and PhD students.
+* I co-authored over 20 papers.

+My interests:
-I am always looking for ways to contribute to the academic community.
-This includes collaborations, peer review, code review and seminars.
+* Peer review: I am looking for opportunities to review papers.
+* Teaching: